GLOBAL MARKETS-Brexit ruling tops Trump as tensions ease

 * Wall Street set to open higher, break losing streak

-* Egypt stocks, bonds surge as Cairo floats currency (Adds moves after Bank of England meeting)
+* Egypt stocks, bonds surge as Cairo floats currency (Recasts and writes through)

 By John Geddie